python/cpython/InternalDocs/garbage_collector.md

 Determining how much work to do
 -------------------------------

-We need to do a certain amount of work to enusre that garbage is collected, but doing too much work slows down execution.
+We need to do a certain amount of work to ensure that garbage is collected, but doing too much work slows down execution.

 To work out how much work we need to do, consider a heap with `L` live objects